 The Letting Agent

-If you lived in Australia you would generally have the choice of managing the property yourself or employing an agent.
-For all practical purposes that choice is not available to you as an expatriate and you need to be particularly careful about your choice of the managing/letting agent.
+If you lived in Australia you would have the choice of managing the property yourself or employing an agent.
+For all practical purposes that choice is not available to you as an expat and you need to be particularly careful about your choice of the managing/letting agent.

 Your absence overseas means:

-- That you will probably need to provide them with more latitude than usual when it comes to meeting repair and maintenance costs, and vetting tenants
+- That you will probably need to provide the agent with more latitude than usual when it comes to meeting repair and maintenance costs, and vetting tenants

 - You will not have the ability to monitor their performance (on the ground) as easily